David Keith (actor): Early life

-Keith was born in Knoxville, Tennessee, the son of Hilda Earle, a worker for the Knox County Board of Education, and Lemuel Grady Keith, Jr., a personnel division worker for the Tennessee Valley Authority.
-His cousin is Mike Keith, play-by-play announcer for the Tennessee Titans NFL football team.
+Keith was born on May 8, 1954, in Knoxville, Tennessee, to Hilda Earle, a worker for the Knox County Board of Education, and Lemuel Grady Keith, Jr., a personnel division worker for the Tennessee Valley Authority.
+His cousin is Mike Keith, former play-by-play announcer for the Tennessee Titans NFL football team, and the incoming play-by-play announcer for the University of Tennessee Tennessee Volunteers football and basketball teams.

 Career

 Keith had an early supporting role in the prison film Brubaker.
 He had supporting roles in The Rose, starring Bette Midler, and An Officer and a Gentleman, with Richard Gere.
 Keith played a local thug in The Great Santini, starred in The Lords of Discipline and White of the Eye, and held a prominent supporting role in U-571 opposite Matthew McConaughey.
 He played opposite child-star Drew Barrymore in the 1984 thriller Firestarter and Brooke Shields in 1992's Running Wild.
 He is also well known for his role as Jack Parkman in Major League II starring Charlie Sheen and Tom Berenger.

 Keith played Elvis Presley in the 1988 film Heartbreak Hotel.
 He directed The Curse and The Further Adventures of Tennessee Buck (in which he also starred).
 He appeared in Ernest Goes to School as Squint Westwood (a spoof of Clint Eastwood) and in The Indian in the Cupboard as the cowboy "Boo-Hoo" Boone.
 He played the leading role of Nate Springfield in the 2003 film Hangman's Curse.
 He also co-starred in The Class, an American sitcom, as Yonk Allen, a retired professional football player.
 Other roles include parts in Daredevil and the 2002 television film Carrie.
 He appeared in the 2004 film Raise Your Voice starring Hilary Duff, and the 2006 film Expiration Date.

 He has appeared on many television series, including NCIS, Law & Order: Special Victims Unit, Law & Order: Criminal Intent, CSI: Miami, High Incident and Hawaii Five-0.
 In 2010, Keith co-starred as John Allen, father of Robert Allen (James Wolk) in the short-lived television drama Lone Star.